 We first compared the significantly distinctive genes suggested by our computations with those that the reference study identified.
 That study reported four subtypes: Luminal-A, Basal-like, Luminal-B, and HER2-enriched (see Figure 4a).
-It used unsupervised clustering to identify a list of genes that are differentially expressed for the HER2-enriched subtype (see supplementary Table 7 of the study).
-We selected the seven most significantly underexpressed genes (AGR3, ESR1, GFRA1, NPY1R, PGR, SER-PINA3, and SUSD3) and the 10 most significantly overexpressed genes (ABCA12, CALML5, CLCA2, CRYM, DCD, GLYATL2, MUCL1, NXPH1, PNMT, Visual Analytics for Biological Data
+It used unsupervised clustering to identify a list of genes that are differentially expressed for the HER2-enriched subtype (see supplementary Table 7 of the study11).
+We selected the seven most significantly underexpressed genes (AGR3, ESR1, GFRA1, NPY1R, PGR, SER-PINA3, and SUSD3) and the 10 most significantly overexpressed genes (ABCA12, CALML5, CLCA2, CRYM, DCD, GLYATL2, MUCL1, NXPH1, PNMT, and SOX11).
+All seven underexpressed genes and six of the 10 overexpressed genes were identical to the ones in the reference study.
+This match demonstrates that our approach quickly yields relevant results in determining descriptive genes.